daybydata/legal_security_token_offering/README.md

 ![Regulation_is_inevitable](https://user-images.githubusercontent.com/94941017/168478549-2edbe604-4bf7-4c07-9607-1172dc89dff0.png)

-## The new Financial Ecosystem Needs…
+## The new financial ecosystem needs...

 * New (legal) tools for capitalizing business: SEC-registered Security Token Offerings (STOs) using ECR 1404
 * A regulated, compliance-first exchange for digital assets